markedjs/marked/CONTRIBUTING.md

 	- IE11 (possibly, depends on how many people still use it by then),
 	- Microsoft Edge, and the
 	- latest versions of Safari, Chrome, and Firefox.
+3. **Node versions we need to support:**
+  - ??
-3. Respond to contributors while maintaining tight reins on scope of marked.
+4. Respond to contributors while maintaining tight reins on scope of marked.
 (Marked is maintained by volunteers, the more it does, the more code we have to maintain.)

 ## The marked architecture